"

 (60) \begin{equation*} s = \int_{t_0}^{t_1} V_{\infty} \, dt = -\int_{W_0}^{W_1} \frac{V_{\infty} \, dW}{T_R \, c_t} = \int_{W_1}^{W_0} \frac{V_{\infty} \, dW}{T_R \, c_t} \end{equation*}

-For level flight, then T_R = D and L = W, and after substitution, the distance traveled on a given weight of fuel W_f is
+For level flight, then T_R = D and L = W, and after the substitution, the distance traveled on a given weight of fuel W_f is

 (61) \begin{equation*} s = \int_{W_1}^{W_0} \frac{V_{\infty}}{c_t} \left( \frac{L}{D} \right) \frac{dW}{W} = \int_{W_1}^{W_0} \frac{V_{\infty}}{c_t} \left(\frac{C_L}{C_D} \right) \frac{dW}{W} \end{equation*}